wolfenrain/bolt/docs/data-objects.md

 ## Registering a Data Object

 Once you have defined a `DataObject` you can register it, this has to happen on both the client and server side using the same object id.
-Lets register the data object that we defined just now to both the client and server instances.
+Lets register the data object that we defined to both the client and server instances.

-First add a static `register` method to our data object:
+First add a static `register` method to the data object:

 ```dart